 Oil and gas pooling is another term for the unitization of land or leases.
-With this, units can also be referred to as “pools.”
-Gas and oil pooling is used in the sense of combining efforts into one whole, such as in carpooling, rather than referring to crude oil as a liquid (i.e. swimming pool).
+With this, units refer to as “pools”.
+Gas and oil pooling is useable in the sense of combining efforts into one whole.
+Such as in carpooling, rather than referring to crude oil as a liquid.
+An example is a swimming pool.

 The Declaration of Oil and Gas Pooling